Wild Asparagus Root

-Wild Asparagus Root, Tian Men Dong, is called Shatavri (“She who has a thousand husbands”) in India.
-It is a tonic for the lungs, heart and spirit, promoting compassion and love.
-It is used by both men and woman but is especially used by woman to aid female disorders from PMS to menopause to sexual dysfunction.
+Wild asparagus is edible and the root, (aka tian men dong in TCM, and another variety called Shatavari (“She who has a thousand husbands”) is used in Ayurvedic medicine) as a tonic for the lungs, heart, and spirit promoting health, compassion, and love.
+It is used by both men and women but is especially used by women to aid female disorders including PMS, menopause, and sexual dysfunction.
 It is often eaten raw.
-The best qualify is considered to be soft, chewy and sweet like a jelly bean.
+The best quality is considered to be soft, chewy and sweet like a jelly bean.

-Below is an overview of Wild Asparagus Root, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Wild Asparagus Root.
+Below is an overview of cl, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of clover.

 Pin Yin: Tian Men Dong

 Also Known As: Tian Dong, Red Asparagus Root, Radix Asparagi, Shatavri (A. racemosus)

 Key Actions: Tonifies Yin, Clears Lung Heat, Tonifies the Lungs, Moistens and Purifies the Lungs, Calms Shen (Spirit)